 The Murdaugh Murders team at Netflix claims to have found new crimes.

-“Considering he’s part of a rich, Southern, white family who has been in power for over 100 years, you aren’t surprised that Alex Murdaugh is getting white-glove, fair-justice treatment in our legal system right now,” Nason says, teasing upcoming episodes.
+“Considering he’s part of a rich, Southern, white family who have been in power for over 100 years, you aren’t surprised that Alex Murdaugh is getting white-glove, fair-justice treatment in our legal system right now,” Nason says, teasing upcoming episodes.

 Your email address will not be published.
 Required fields are marked *